koupleless/docs/content/zh-cn/docs/tutorials/module-development/use-thread-pool.md

     }
 });

-ScheduledThreadPoolExecutorA scheduledExecutorService = new ScheduledThreadPoolExecutorA();
+// 使用 KouplelessScheduledExecutorService

-// 将 scheduledExecutorService 包装为 KouplelessScheduledExecutorServiceAdaptor ScheduledExecutorService scheduledExecutor = new KouplelessScheduledExecutorServiceAdaptor(scheduledExecutorService);
+ScheduledExecutorService scheduledExecutor = new KouplelessScheduledExecutorService(new ScheduledThreadPoolExecutorA());

 // 用 scheduledExecutor 执行任务
 scheduledExecutor.execute(new Runnable(){